 6. Is there 24 hour per day availability for coagulation studies, blood gas analysis, and microbiology studies?
 (CD 1185) (Yes/No)

-K. Advanced Practitioners
+K. Advanced Practitioners (APs)

 Does the trauma or ED utilize APs in the initial evaluation of trauma patients during the activation phase?
-(CD 11–86) (Yes/No)

-If yes, are the APs current in ATLS?
 (Yes/No)

+If yes, are all APs current in ATLS?
+(CD 11-86) (Yes/No)

 Which advanced practitioners participate in the initial evaluation of trauma patients?
 (Check all that apply)